confluentinc/ksql/design-proposals/klip-24-key-column-semantics-in-queries.md

 However, this posses a problem, as it does not provide a single place where the user can provide an alias for the system generated `KSQL_COL_0` key column name.
 Any solution to allow providing an alias would likely be incompatible with the planned multiple key column support.

 Hence, we propose leaving this edge case unsolved, i.e. users will _not_ be able to provide an alias for the name of the key column resulting from multiple grouping expressions.
+This will be resolved when support for multiple key columns is added.

+Alternatively, ksqlDB could support the non-strandard `GROUP BY (a, b) AS c` style aliasing, to allow users to provide their own name.
+This support could be removed once multiple key columns are supported.

 If anyone has any suggestions on how we can support this in a compatible manner, please speak up!